digitaldonkey/guru/Readme.txt

 `SMACSS <https://smacss.com/>`__ to structure SCSS and `KSS <http://warpspire.com/kss/>`__ to document the SCSS code.

-The focus of Guru theme is fastest possible compillation of SCSS and a documentation of code.
+The focus of Guru theme is fastest possible compilation of SCSS and a documentation of code.

 By rendering a living styleguide out of the SCSS comments section (think of it as PHP doc for SCSS) you gonna have great reference for your Co-workers, PM’s and Designers.
-It will help you to avoid CSS bloat because you and your team will know what you allready have implemented and enable you a high level of code reuse.
+It will help you to avoid CSS bloat because you and your team will know what you already have implemented and enable you a high level of code reuse.

-The look and feel of the theme is entirely in your own hands, but you gonna have a bunch of features enabeling high development speed:
+The look and feel of the theme is entirely in your own hands.
+You will have a bunch of features enhancing development speed and tons of examples rendering into a full styleguide.
+The styleguide comes with a template and can be adapted to your requirements very easily.

 Workflow Features
 ~~~~~~~~~~~~~~~~~